You’ll never forget

 - Everything that is not mentioned in “What’s included?”

 - Transport to the starting point

 - Travel insurance and cancellation insurance

 - Transport within the cities (metro, taxi etc.)

-…and pay the rest 30 days before departure
+…and pay the rest up till 30 days before departure

 Minimum number of participants:

 As this is a group trip, a minimum of 40 people are required for the trip to be confirmed.

 The multiple rooms are from 3 to 9 beds, according to the availability of the establishment.
 If you want a double/twin or single room, mark this extra in your booking form.